telerik/blazor-docs/components/scheduler/views/week.md

 # Week View

-The Week view of the scheduler shows the entire week to the user.
-Also the Week view can be configured to display the events that are [grouped by resource]({%slug scheduler-resource-grouping%})
+The Week view of the Scheduler shows the entire week to the user.
+You can also configure the Week view to display events [grouped by resource]({%slug scheduler-resource-grouping%}).

 The `Date` parameter of the scheduler controls which week is displayed.
 The first day depends on the current culture's `FirstDayOfWeek`.